Kinto/kinto.js/README.md

 An [Offline-First](http://offlinefirst.org/) JavaScript client for [Kinto](https://kinto.readthedocs.io/).

+> Note: If you're looking for a pure HTTP js client for Kinto, check out [kinto-client](https://github.com/Kinto/kinto-client).

 The idea is to persist data locally in the browser by default, then synchronizing them with the server explicitly when connectivity is guaranteed:

 ```js
 const kinto = new Kinto({remote: "https://kinto.dev.mozaws.net/v1/"});